-where y is the response variable, or AMDAR PBLH here, f is an unknown function that generates response values when predictors are given, X is the predictor matrix, each column of which is a predictor, and e is the error term representing the model-observation mismatch.
-The learning algorithm tries to estimate the unknown function f by minimizing the sum of squared errors, $e^T e$, plus a regularization term to reduce overfitting.
-Various metrics related to the model performance can be calculated using e and y, including the root mean squared error (RMSE), mean absolute error (MAE), and coefficient of determination (R^2).
-The trained model can then be used to make predictions at locations and times where AMDAR data do not exist but predictors are available.
+where $\mathbf{y}$ is the response variable (or AMDAR PBLH here), $\mathbf{f}$ is an unknown function that generates response values when predictors are given, $\mathbf{X}$ is the predictor matrix (each column of which is a predictor), and $\mathbf{e}$ is the error term representing the model-observation mismatch.
+The learning algorithm tries to estimate the unknown function $\mathbf{f}$ by minimizing the sum of squares errors, $\mathbf{e}^T\mathbf{e}$ , plus a regularization term to reduce overfitting.
+Various metrics related to the model performance can be calculated using $\mathbf{e}$ and $\mathbf{y}$ , including the rootmean-square error (RMSE), the mean absolute error (MAE), and the coefficient of determination ( $R^2$ ).
+The trained model can then be used to make predictions at locations and times for which AMDAR data do not exist but predictors are available.

-3.1 Extreme gradient boosting (XGB) algorithm
+3.1 The eXtreme Gradient Boosting (XGB) algorithm

 In this work, the XGB algorithm (Chen and Guestrin, 2016) is used to estimate the predictive function f.
 The XGB algorithm has been widely used in recent years to construct predictive models using complex environmental datasets (Keller et al., 2021; Masoudvaziri et al., 2021; Huang et al., 2022).
-We also found XGB features better performance and faster speed than random forest, another commonly used non-parametric machine learning algorithm.
-The linear regression model, although the simplest and fastest, was not used because of its slightly lower performance than XGB (testing RMSE higher by ~ 5%) and random forest (testing RMSE higher by ~ 3%) and the fact that the computing cost of XGB is not of concern.
+We also found that XGB features better performance and faster speed than random forest, another commonly used nonparametric machine learning algorithm.
+The linear regression model, although the simplest and fastest, was not used because of its slightly lower performance compared with XGB (testing RMSE $\sim 5\%$ higher) and random forest (testing RMSE $\sim 3\%$ higher) as well as the fact that the computing cost of XGB is not of concern.
 In a regression setting of the gradient boosting framework (Friedman, 2001), the model starts with a constant value as the prediction.
-A shallow regression tree is then added based on the residual of the previously predicted value and the tree's contribution is scaled by a learning rate to reduce the variance.
-Following this step, new residuals are calculated, another shallow regression tree is fitted

-245 learning rate to reduce the variance.
-Following this step, new residuals are calculated, another shallow regression tree is fitted to predict these new residuals, and the contribution of this tree is scaled as previous.
+A shallow regression tree is then added based on the residual of the previously predicted value, and the tree's contribution is scaled by a learning rate to reduce the variance.
+Following this step, new residuals are calculated, another shallow regression tree is fitted to predict these new residuals, and the contribution of this tree is scaled as done previously.
 This process is repeated until convergence.
 The XGB algorithm extends the normal gradient boosting by an optimized implementation.